Archive

 And what Gilligan Kinsella and the rest of the apologists need to realize in a hurry is, either we all have free speech, or none of us do.

-Jacobian Piece of Impertinence, free speech, freedom for the individual is the only truly progressive policy, human rights, pimply minions of bureaucracy
+free speech, freedom for the individual is the only truly progressive policy, human rights, Jacobian Piece of Impertinence, pimply minions of bureaucracy

 Resolution P-203 Part II